How are topics selected for an internal audit?

 Risk assessment is a comprehensive process, therefore, we ask many different people for their inputs.
 For example, management system owners are asked to identify significant changes since the last assessment.
-The risk assessment process utilizes the CAS information primarily through internal audit’s participation in the Assurance Council, Enterprise Risk Board, Senior Leadership meetings and as needed with the management system owners.
+The risk assessment process utilizes the CAS information primarily through internal audit’s participation in the Services Oversight Group/Assurance Council, Enterprise Risk Board, Senior Leadership meetings and as needed with the management system owners.
 To avoid duplication of audit effort, we also request copies of external audits and reviews conducted from Laboratory Management.
-We meet with the Audit & Enterprise Risk Committee, Management, the DOE Fermi Site Office, and the DOE Office of Inspector General in order to consider their views as we establish our risk based audit plan.
+We meet with the Audit & Enterprise Risk Committee, Management, the DOE Fermi Site Office, Consolidated Service Center, and the DOE Office of Inspector General in order to consider their views as we establish our risk based audit plan.

 When the risk assessment process is complete, we prepare an annual internal audit plan.
-The plan is presented to DOE Office of Inspector General, DOE Fermi Site Office, DOE Chicago Office, and Audit & Enterprise Risk Committee for review and approval.
+The plan is presented to DOE Office of Inspector General, DOE Fermi Site Office, DOE Consolidated Service Center, and Audit & Enterprise Risk Committee for review and approval.
 We usually focus our resources on the areas of highest risk.
 Additionally, we also select lower risk ranked topics, or “wildcards,” to ensure broad coverage of the audit universe.
-The final audit plan approved by the Audit & Enterprise Risk Committee is formally issued to the DOE Fermi Site Office, and copies are provided to the DOE Chicago Office, the DOE Office of Inspector General, and FRA Audit & Enterprise Risk Committee.
+The final audit plan approved by the Audit & Enterprise Risk Committee is formally issued to the DOE Fermi Site Office, and copies are provided to the DOE Consolidated Service Center, the DOE Office of Inspector General, and FRA Audit & Enterprise Risk Committee.

 Other Services Provided